Paddington in Peru: Box office

-Paddington in Peru grossed $45.8 million in the United States and Canada, and $146.4 million in other territories (including $48.2 million in the United Kingdom), for a worldwide total of $192.1 million.
+Paddington in Peru grossed $45.8 million in the United States and Canada, and $165.2 million in other territories (including $48.2 million in the United Kingdom), for a worldwide total of $211 million.

 In the United Kingdom, Paddington in Peru had the biggest opening weekend for a British film since No Time to Die in 2021, earning £9.65 million ($12.4 million), the highest opening of the franchise.
 Additionally, the film had the third highest UK opening of 2024, behind Deadpool & Wolverine (£17.2 million) and Inside Out 2 (£11.3 million).

 In the United States and Canada, the film was released alongside Captain America: Brave New World and was projected to gross $15–17 million from 3,890 theaters in its four-day opening weekend.
 The film made $5.1 million on its first day, including $600,000 from Thursday previews.
 It went on to debut to $13 million (and a total of $16 million over the four days), finishing second behind Brave New World.
 In its second weekend the film made $6.5 million (a drop of 49%), finishing in third.
 It dropped out of the box office top ten in its sixth weekend.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 65 out of 100, based on 46 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale, the same as the first two films, while PostTrak reported an average rating of 4 out of 5 stars.

 Peter Bradshaw of The Guardian awarded the film 3 stars out of 5 while stating: "This Paddington threequel is a perfectly decent bet for the holidays, and never anything other than entertaining, but the gag density has thinned out and removing Paddington from Blighty, though making perfect narrative and dramatic sense, and in tune with the franchise's admirable opposition to parochialism and xenophobia, is a slightly shark-jumping move, like a special episode of a TV sitcom that takes the cast to the Costa del Sol."

 Stewart Heritage in The Guardian considered the film, compared to earlier Paddington films, "a bit of a damp squib ... [but] leagues better than any of the recent live-action Disney remakes".
 He commented that there was a moment where the film "touched greatness", a mid-credit sequence where a huge number of bears introduce themselves to Phoenix Buchanan (Hugh Grant).
 According to the film's director, Grant wrote much of that scene himself.
 Heritage commented that Grant (a former writer of radio advertisements) has written several scenes in films he appeared in, very successfully.